 I wish I could tell you why Duke died, or that I know getting appropriate mental health treatment sooner would have saved his life, but I can’t.

 What I can tell you, though, is that I wish I had been better informed about the nature of depression.
 My understanding that it meant “feeling sad” wasn’t even close!
 I had no idea of the despair and hopelessness that color depressed days and nights or the desire to die to escape the pain.
 At that time, I was unaware of the physical and biological components of depression.
 Accompanying Duke to his visits in New Jersey wasn’t enough.
 I wish I had known how to be more proactive with the professionals seeing Duke.
 Perhaps we would have been told that Duke was having suicidal thoughts.
 I wish I knew how important an educated support system of family and friends could be.
-Duke had many people who loved him, but none of us was educated on the details of what he was dealing with.
+Duke had many people who loved him, but none of us were educated on the details of what he was dealing with.

 As parents, we discuss many topics with our children—sex, drugs, drinking, and more—in an attempt to guide them.
 Never did I hear that suicide was the 2nd leading cause of death for college students.
 It is a threat, and that threat is now at the doorsteps of our high schools and grade schools.
 It is not an issue limited to celebrities—we just hear about those people more often.
 It is not limited to the “dysfunctional family.”
 It is affecting the average family every day.